More details are available here at the Curtis Brown website.

 Floogals: Seasons 1&2 – 2015-2017 – (The Foundation UK for NBC Universal) – Seven episodes of the comedy for US network Sprout.

-Newzoids: Series 2 – 2016 – (Citrus Television for ITV1) Regular topical and non-topical sketch writer for ITV1’s puppet impressions show, co-writing with Brona C. Titley.
+Newzoids: Season 2 – 2016 – (Citrus Television for ITV1) Regular topical and non-topical sketch writer for ITV1’s puppet impressions show, co-writing with Brona C. Titley.

 Treasure Champs – 2016-17 (Three Arrows for Cbeebies) Pilot script and four episodes of a comedy about how hard it is to be a human.

-Dennis and Gnasher: Unleashed! – 2016 – (Beano Studios) Two episodes for the brand new CGI comedy about the legendary duo.
+Dennis and Gnasher: Unleashed! – 2016 – (Beano Studios) Two episodes of the Emmy-nominated CGI take on the legendary duo.

 Sarah and Duck – 2016 – (Karrot Entertainment for Cbeebies) Writing on an episode of the BAFTA-winning series, starring Roger Allam.